bbc/vr-barriers-dev/src/index.md

 ## Welcome

 Welcome to the online home of the BBC VR Barriers Project.

-The project started it in late 2017 to develop an understanding of barriers within VR experiences so we can support future BBC projects and develop best practices
+The project ran from early 2018 to late 2020 to develop an understanding of barriers within VR experiences so we can support future BBC projects and develop best practices

 The goals of the project are: